uc-r/uc-r.github.io/analytics/predictive/regression_preparation.md

 <figcaption>Fig 8: Bias-variance tradeoff.</figcaption>
 </center>

 To find the model that balances the ___bias-variance tradeoff___, we search for a model that minimizes a *k*-fold cross-validation error metric (you will also be introduced to what's called an _out of bag error_ which provides a similar form of evaluation).  *k*-fold cross-validation is a resampling method that randomly divides the training data into *k* groups (aka folds) of approximately equal size.
-The model is fit on $k-1$ folds and then the held-out validation fold is used to compute the error.
+The model is fit on $$k-1$$ folds and then the held-out validation fold is used to compute the error.
 This procedure is repeated *k* times; each time, a different group of observations is treated as the validation set.
-This process results in *k* estimates of the test error ($\epsilon_1, \epsilon_2, \dots, \epsilon_k$).
+This process results in *k* estimates of the test error ($$\epsilon_1, \epsilon_2, \dots, \epsilon_k$$).
 Thus, the _k_-fold CV estimate is computed by averaging these values, which provides us with an approximation of the error to expect on unseen data.

 <center>
 <img src="/public/images/analytics/regression_prep/cv.png" alt="Fig 9: Illustration of the k-fold cross validation process." width="70%" height="70%" />
 <figcaption>Fig 9: Illustration of the k-fold cross validation process.</figcaption>
 </center>

 Most algorithms and packages we cover in future tutorials have built-in cross validation capabilities.
-One typically uses a 5 or 10 fold CV ($k = 5$ or $k = 10$).
+One typically uses a 5 or 10 fold CV ($$k = 5$$ or $$k = 10$$).
 For example, `h2o` implements CV with the `nfolds` argument:

 ```r